 For more information please read BC Athletics' Road Race Etiquette Guidelines.

 A high-quality, commemorative April Fool's Run Finisher's Medal will be given to each individual and relay team (each team member receives a medal) completing the Half Marathon.
 We have incorporated some fun artwork from an early edition finisher's certificate into the design.
-Silver with printed blue and white neck ribbon.
+Silver with printed red and white neck ribbon (2013 colour/date shown).
 Click image at left for detail view.

 For just $5 you can get a personalized insert for your medal with your name and official finishing time laser-engraved — fits neatly into a frame on the back!
-Order when registering or, if already registered, via our extras order page, or during late registration/packet pickup, and it will be mailed to you two weeks after the race.
-Order deadline is April 13th.
+Order when registering or, if already registered, via our extras order page, or during late registration/packet pickup, and it will be mailed out 2-3 weeks after the race.
+Order deadline April 19th.
 Comes with a self-adhesive backing.
 Click image to enlarge.
 Not exactly as shown (computer generated image).

 Weather on the Sunshine Coast in early April is variable but moderate.
 In recent years, race morning has ranged from a crisp dry 5-7°C to a balmy 16°C with sunshine, to a typical west coast 10°C and rain.
 In 2012 we woke up to snow and finished in mild sunshine!
 The odds of dry conditions are good — it rained on the race only three times in the past 12 years.

 Your best bet is to come prepared for a range of conditions and check the local forecast (see below) as close to start time as possible.
-And note, Sechelt is usually warmer than Gibsons by a few degrees, with less precipitation (further from the North Shore mountains).
+And note, in spring Sechelt is often warmer than Gibsons by a few degrees, with less precipitation (further from the North Shore mountains).